iamh2o/mirrormirror/README.md

 ## General Behavior
--  The scripts do not begin when the UI boots up (unless configured to do so) and does not begin when logging in via ssh.
+-  The scripts do not begin when the UI boots up (unless configured to do so) and do not begin when logging in via SSH.
 -  Each tool needs some user interaction to begin running (e.g. a face encoding, a bluetooth device to monitor, a starting location to monitor & distance threshold set).
 See the tools for specifics.
 -  Once a tool is running, an icon appears in the menu bar.
 This icon indicates if the tool is available and if it is enabled or not.
 There are different icons for enabled and disabled states.
 - From the icon for each in the menu bar, all three allow you to `QUIT` the tool completely or toggle the tool to be `ENABLED` or `DISABLED`.
 The menu is only available when the tool is disabled, or following a triggered lockscreen and subsequent re-auth (following which it may be exited or re-enabled).
 When the tool is enabled this menu is greyed out.